-I am currently a National Endowment for the Humanities Fellow at the Huntington Library in San Marino, California.
-I previously received my Ph.D. from Harvard University in 2015 after completing a dissertation on the Miniature and Victorian Literature.
-Since 2014, I have worked at Concordia University Texas, where I teach academic research and writing and work in the writing center.
+I am an assistant professor of English at Rockhurst University.
+In 2016-2017, I was a National Endowment for the Humanities Fellow at the Huntington Library.
+I received my Ph.D. from Harvard University in 2015 and taught for two years at Concordia University Texas, where I led courses on academic research and writing and worked in the writing center.
 My primary research interest is Victorian literature and culture, but I also teach courses on composition, British literature, the Gothic Tradition, women’s and gender studies, and children’s literature.

 I was born and raised in St. Paul, Minnesota, and I continue to have an abiding love for the Midwest (including its frigid winters).
 But I’ve spent the past nine years exploring other parts of the country.
 I received a B.A. in English from Princeton University in 2009, graduating both Summa Cum Laude and Phi Beta Kappa.
 That fall, I moved to Boston to complete my Ph.D. in English at Harvard University.
-I currently live in Pasadena, California, where I enjoy the warm weather and the vibrant cultural life of the city.
+I currently live in Kansas City, MO, where I enjoy its vibrant cultural life and ever-expanding food scene.